mtroisi/sshoney/README.md

 - `droppings/environment.env`: Environment variables for Splunk Enterprise.
   - `SPLUNK_PASSWORD`: The password to use for the new Splunk Enterprise instance.
 In a free license this isn't used to authenticate but still must be set.
   - `SPLUNK_LICENSE_URI`: If a valid Splunk Enterprise license is purchased, that can be entered here.
 Otherwise the Splunk Enterprise Free is already defined for you.

+## Visualization
+A sample dashboard has been included in the splunk directory.
+The source XML must be imported manually.